Pine tar: Chemical composition

+These compounds primarily consist of resin acids and their derivatives, along with phenanthrene-based hydrocarbons.
+Such constituents contribute to pine tar's characteristic properties, including its antiseptic and preservative qualities.

+Uses

 Pine tar was used as a preservative on the bottoms of traditional Nordic-style skis until modern synthetic materials replaced wood in their construction.
 It also helped waxes adhere, which aided such skis’ grip and glide.

 Pine tar is widely used as a veterinary care product, particularly as an antiseptic and hoof care treatment for horses and cattle.
 It also has been used when chickens start pecking the low hen.
 Applying a smear of pine tar on the hens' wound acts as a natural germicidal/antibacterial agent that discourages continued attacks on the affected hen due to its foreign texture.

 Pine tar is used as a softening solvent in the rubber industry, for treating and fabricating construction materials, and in special paints.

-As a wood preservative
+As a preservative and sealant in wooden boats

-Pine tar is combined with gum turpentine and boiled linseed oil to create a wood preservative.
-First, a thin coat is applied using a mixture with a greater proportion of turpentine.
+Pine tar is combined with gum turpentine and boiled linseed oil to preserve and seal the hulls of wooden boats.
+First, a thin coat is applied to the hull using a mixture with a greater proportion of turpentine.
 This allows it to permeate deeper into the oakum and fibre of the wood and lets the tar seep into any pinholes and larger gaps that might be in the planks.
-The tar weeps out to the exterior and indicates where the boat needs the most attention.
+When applied to the interior of the hull, the tar weeps out to the exterior and indicates where the boat needs the most attention.
 This is followed with a thicker standard mix.
 Such treatments, while effective, must be continually reapplied.